Heart and Vascular Treatments

 If you’re looking for nonsurgical heart treatments in your local area, talk with your primary care provider or cardiologist about a referral to the New Hanover Medical Center structural heart program.

 Are You Referring a Patient?

 Novant Health welcomes referrals from healthcare providers looking to provide their patients with more specialized care and support.
 Find out how we can connect you and your patients with our providers.

-Novant Health MyChart is our secure, convenient online tool that makes it easy for you to manage your care from anywhere.
-Make appointments, view test results, contact your providers and arrange virtual visits from your computer or smartphone.
+MyChart is a secure, convenient online tool that lets you manage your healthcare.
+You can schedule appointments, view test results, refill prescriptions and even have virtual visits with your providers right from your computer or smartphone.